Pac-12 Tournament Scores 2017: Exciting Results In Pac-12 Tournament Bracket

 There are still some 2017 Pac-12 tournament tickets available for fans who want to travel to Las Vegas to see the next three rounds play out.
 While there is a clear separation between the top and bottom half of the conference this season, the final three games of the tournament could provide a lot of excitement.
 ESPN will carry the UCLA quarterfinal, the 8 p.m.
 PT semifinal, and the Pac-12 Championship Game on March 11.
 All other games will take place on the Pac-12 Network, including the four first-round games from March 8.

-Can one of the Washington schools pull off a big upset in the first-round of the tournament?
+Can one of the Washington schools pull off a big upset in the first round of the tournament?
 Will the Pac-12 tournament results yield anything other than an Oregon vs. Arizona matchup for the conference title?
 Can Utah go from being an underdog not predicted to make the NCAA Tournament to Pac-12 champions by the weekend?
 All of these questions will be answered over the next three days, with the 2017 Pac-12 tournament scores drawing a lot of attention from the NCAA Selection Committee.

 [Featured Image by Ethan Miller/Getty Images]